 Low Cattadale is situated in a stunning and tranquil location - made famous by Paul McCartney's iconic songs - Mull of Kintyre, and The Long and Winding Road.
-It lies four miles from Southend village and Dunaverty Golf Course - and eight miles …
+It lies four miles from Southend village and Dunaverty Golf Course - …

 Low Cattadale is situated in a stunning and tranquil location - made famous by Paul McCartney's iconic songs - Mull of Kintyre, and The Long and Winding Road.
 It lies four miles from Southend village and Dunaverty Golf Course - and eight miles from Campbeltown.
 This spacious and charming former farmhouse, which until recently operated as a successful Bed and Breakfast, has been extensively renovated by the current owners to offer very comfortable and flexible accommodation over two floors.